 Minn.
 Stat. § 518B.01.2 defines family and household members as current or former spouses, parents and children, blood relatives, people who live or lived together, people who share a child, and people in a significant romantic or sexual relationship.
 Family and household members also include pregnant women and the alleged fathers of their unborn children.

-A lawyer in the area could help an individual facing domestic assault charges navigate these laws.
+A Bloomington lawyer could help an individual facing domestic assault charges navigate these laws.

 Penalties for Domestic Assault